robertDurst/robertdurst.github.io/_posts/tech/2025-07-07-contextualizing-reliability.md

 ### The Interplay of Intent and Ability

-As it stands, we have the ideal, 100%, and then reality, the combination of those with intent and the ability to use the site: `100%` of those aware and with access can use the site, `X%` of those have the intent to use the site, and `Y%` of those with intent and are able.
+As it stands, we have the ideal, 100%, and then reality, the combination of those with intent and the ability to use the site: `100%` of those aware and with access can use the site, `X%` of those have the intent to use the site, and `Y%` of those are able to use the site.

 Mathematically this looks like this:

 ```
 ACCESS: 100%
-INTENT: ACCESS - THOSE_WITHOUT_INTENT = X%
+INTENT:   X% = ACCESS - THOSE_WITHOUT_INTENT
-ACCESS: X% - THOSE_WITHOUT_ACCESS = Y%
+ABLE:     Y% = X% - THOSE_WITHOUT_ACCESS
 ```

 Visually: